Best Baby Bottle 2019

 3. Baby bottles don’t need to be sterilized.

 That’s right, you can just put baby bottles in the top rack of the dishwasher or wash them by hand in hot, soapy water.
-There is no proven benefit to sterilizing baby bottles.
-Hint: get a dishwasher basket to keep bottles and tops in place in your dishwaser.
+There is no proven benefit to sterilizing baby bottles every time they are used (but, yes, sterilize them when you first open the package).
+Hint: get a dishwasher basket to keep bottles and tops in place in your dishwasher.

 4. You’ll want to buy enough bottles to get through a couple days without washing.